percona/roadmap/README.md

 ## FAQs
 **Q: Why public roadmaps?**

-A: Users of our products can plan accordingly if they know what we are working on.
-Als we would love to know which features are the most wanted by the customers and the community.
+A: We want to learn which features are the most important for the community and our customers and we want to show where we are with implementing the desired functionality.

 **Q: Why are there no dates on your roadmap?**